vshivam/vshivam.github.io/_research/indoor_navigation.md

 </center>

 <br/>
-The application then uses smartphone sensor data for a dead reckoning based localization technique to estimate the user's current location.
-Visual feedback is provided to the user moves around in the indoor environment.
+The application then uses smartphone sensor data for a Dead-reckoning based localization technique to estimate the user's current location.
+Visual feedback is provided as the user moves around in the indoor environment.

 <strong>Publications : </strong>